wrought/wireless-networking-in-the-developing-world/wndw.md

     and you want them to be on your side.
 Be sure to collect information first, so you can make an informed decision before making changes.

--   •Make a backup.
+-   Make a backup.
 This applies before you notice problems, as well as after.
 If you make a complicated software change to a system, having a backup means that you can quickly restore it to the previous settings and start again.
 When troubleshooting very complex